 The importance of subject matter expertise for control room design is one hotly debated over the years.
-When it comes to designing and building control rooms, however, we feel very strongly that businesses and government agencies get the best results when working with someone who knows what they’re doing.
-Let’s take a look at some reasons why.
+When it comes to designing and building control rooms, businesses and government agencies get the best results when working with someone who knows what they’re doing.
+So, let’s take a look at some reasons why.

 What Is a Subject Matter Expert?

 A subject matter expert, or SME, has broad and extensive knowledge of a particular function, technology, or process.
 They can use their expertise to solve problems, create solutions, or meet challenges.
-With a combination of education, training, experience, and knowledge of a particular subject, they become an expert and are often sought out by people who are not SMEs.
+SMEs have a combination of education, training, experience, and knowledge of a particular subject.
+They become an expert and are often sought out by people who are not SMEs.

 Control Rooms Are Unique

 Control rooms serve a very specific and unique function.
-Unlike customer service facilities where every company has a similar setup with cubicles and technology and operators, or corporate locations where everyone can have an office or a cubicle, and they all look about the same, control rooms need special consideration.
+They are unlike customer service facilities where every company has a similar setup with cubicles and technology and operators.
+Similarly they are not like corporate locations where everyone can have an office or a cubicle that all look about the same.
+Control rooms need special consideration.
 They often operate around the clock.
-Furthermore, the people who work in them usually serve a critical function either for the company or the general public, and they have precise technological needs.
+Furthermore, the people who work in them usually serve a critical function either for the company or the general public.
+These operators have precise technological needs.

 Subject Matter Expertise Is Critical in Control Room Design

 Workflow, function, and access to information are all critical in a control room.
 Common types of control rooms include:

 - Aircraft control centers

 - Control rooms for refineries or power plants